near/NEPs/neps/nep-519-yield-execution.md

 /// smart contract that is identified by `method_name_len` and `method_name_ptr`
 /// and this method may or may not respond to the caller.
 ///
-/// `arguments_len` and `arguments_ptr` provide an initial set of arguments that
+/// `arguments_len` and `arguments_ptr` provide an initial blob of arguments
-/// will be passed to the method.
+/// that will be passed to the method.
 ///
 /// If the contract fails to call `promise_yield_resume()` within X blocks, then
 /// the protocol will call the method with a timeout error.